 The study found people did not overeat after consuming a meal made with stevia instead of sugar.
 Their blood sugar was lower after a meal made with stevia than after eating a meal with sugar, and eating food with stevia resulted in lower insulin levels than eating either sucrose and aspartame.

 Yet another study published in an issue of the International Journal of Obesity, Dec.
 13, 2016, found that after eating no-calorie sweeteners, such as stevia, test subject’s blood sugar spiked much more than when they ate real sugar.
 Though, when using a zero-calorie sweetener, the subjects didn't consume any more calories than when regular sugar was consumed.
 "The energy 'saved' from replacing sugar with non-nutritive sweetener was fully compensated for at subsequent meals in the current study," Siew Ling Tey, who was a study researcher and is at the Agency for Science, Technology and Research (A*STAR) in Singapore, said in a statement.

 Is stevia safe?

-The question of whether stevia is safe to consume largely depends on what someone means by "stevia."
+As mentioned earlier, the question of whether stevia is safe to consume largely depends on what someone means by "stevia."
 The U.S. Food and Drug Administration has not approved stevia leaves or "crude stevia extracts" for use as food additives.
 Studies on stevia in those forms raise concerns about the control of blood sugar and effects on the reproductive, cardiovascular, and renal systems, the FDA warns.

 There are some health concerns surrounding the stevia plant.
 Stevia may cause low blood pressure, which would be of concern to some taking blood pressure medications.
 There is also continuing research going into certain chemicals naturally occurring in stevia that may cause genetic mutations and cancer.